Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 147.4

 Michigan State's record against the spread so far this season is 3-5-0, and Baylor's is 5-2-0.
-The Spartans have gone over the point total in two games, while Bears games have gone over five times.
+The Spartans have a 2-6-0 record hitting the over, while games involving the Bears have a record of 5-2-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM